Ru960413/toDoList/README.md

     - Logout

  3. Password Reset: once requested for an email reset, the app will send you a email to reset your password.
+    - P.S.
+Make sure to enter the same email as you entered when registered for the account

 ## Installation